-Barnhart Films is committed to Story as a means to give voice to narratives that have not been heard and enable community engagement on relevant and timely issues.
+Counter Stories Productions is committed to film as a resource to amplify voices and stories that have been silenced and enable wider community engagement around justice issues.

 These films and stories are funded by Presbyterian Disaster Assistance.
 PDA recognizes the value and importance of "Story" as a means to connect and cultivate wider circles of community engagement and action.